 This term our school value is Wisdom.

 Wisdom is different from just being clever.
 Often wise people have lots of experience and can give good advice to help us make difficult decisions.
 Some people pray because they believe that God can help them to live their lives wisely.

 (Matthew 7: 24-27)

 We explore together:

-To support this value at home also, here is the home/school handout for JUSTICE.
+To support this value at home also, here is the home/school handout for WISDOM.